 Note: The following are brief summaries of the laws in place to protect trees near Atlanta.
 They may be out of date or lack details to describe your situation.
 If you know of any corrections or have questions, please call Boutte Tree.

 At Boutte Tree, Inc., we are a partner in ensuring that people and trees coexist well in the city.
 We offer many services to planners and developers to help them incorporate existing trees into their projects.
 There are many examples of such responsible development, and the end result is always a quieter, cooler, more peaceful environment.
-We are proud to help in such efforts by doing the legwork to get the permits organized for your treework as part of our arborist services.
+We are proud to help in such efforts by doing the legwork to get the permits organized for your tree work as part of our arborist services.

 David Zaparanick, MLA, Interim Arboricultural Manager | 404-865-8489

 Dekalb County has a well-designed but complicated tree protection plan which seeks to allow homeowners some flexibility in cutting trees, but imposes strict requirements for new developments.
 For example, you may cut up to five trees a year on a private plot, as long as they are smaller than 30 inches in diameter, and you may cut as many trees as you like fewer than 8 inches in diameter, unless it is a precursor to earthmoving.
 In the case of earthmoving, which constitutes new development, a more complicated evaluation takes place, which emphasizes a certain level of tree cover for all new developments.
 You may not cut specimen trees in Dekalb County without a special permit, and the Dekalb County Department of County Planning and Development usually prefers to conduct an Environmental Plan Review.
 Our contact for tree removals in unincorporated Dekalb County is Greg Hubbard, who can be reached at 678-300-5259, or Russell Tonning, 404-371-2685, firstname.lastname@example.org

 Duluth values trees and vegetation, and believes that the presence of trees enhances the quality of life of the citizens of Duluth.
-Permits are not required for single-family residential properties, but commercial properties must seek a permit before removing trees or vegetation.
-Our contact in Duluth is the City of Duluth, Permitter Carol Hill Chill@duluthga.net
+E-mail the date of removal, DBH of the tree, an arborist letter and site map to our contact in Duluth at the City of Duluth, Permitter Carol Hill Chill@duluthga.net

 Private property owners are allowed to remove trees on their property without a permit in Dunwoody, UNLESS the tree removal is part of a larger construction project, or when a healthy tree exists in a city stream buffer, however, they ask that residents fill out a form telling the city about the removal, so that property owners and the city can be aware of the codes and ordinances surrounding tree removal.